The 100 Most Influential Queer Books of All Time

 We Have Always Been Here: A Queer Muslim Memoir by Samra Habib (2019)

 According to the world, Samra Habib doesn’t exist.
 They’re a queer Muslim, after all.
 The world doesn’t seem to believe those can exist.
-Pakistani Canadian author Samra Habib is noted for photography project Just Me and Allah that documents the lives of queer Muslims.
-Their writing and advocacy has been absolutely crucial for expanding the visibility of people who are trying to balance their queer identity with their Muslim faith and upbringing.
+Pakistani Canadian author Samra Habib is noted for photography project Just Me and Allah which documents the lives of queer Muslims.
+Their writing and advocacy have been absolutely crucial for expanding the visibility of people who are trying to balance their queer identity with their Muslim faith and upbringing.
 We Have Always Been Here was an award-winning national bestseller, and has been included in curriculums around the world.
 Habib continues to travel and work with various queer organizations internationally to raise awareness about the issues that impact queer Muslims.

 Content warnings for Islamophobia, sexual assault, suicidal thoughts and attempt, racism, child abuse.